Zacky2613/Python-Kahoot-Bot/README.md

 Currently the bots don't do anything they won't answer questions they will just kinda sit there, if you're a student you can use this at your school if kahoot botting websites are blocked.

-for the code to work do: `pip install -U KahootPY`.
+for the code to work do: `pip install -U KahootPY`